Riemannian game dynamics: General properties

 \section{General properties}

-In the following sections we present our main results for \eqref{eq:RGD}.
-In Section \ref{sec:wp} we state a basic but technically challenging result on the existence and uniqueness of solutions.
-In Section \ref{sec:basic}, we show that the dynamics exhibit positive correlation with the game's payoffs, and we characterize the dynamics' rest points as either restricted equilibria or Nash equilibria.
-Finally, in Section \ref{sec:GCPG} we study the global behavior of the dynamics in potential games.
+In this section, we derive some general results for \eqref{eq:RGD}.
+In \cref{sec:wp} we state a basic but technically challenging result on the existence and uniqueness of solutions.
+In \cref{sec:basic} we show that the dynamics exhibit positive correlation with the game's payoffs, and we characterize the dynamics' rest points as either restricted equilibria or \aclp{NE}.
+Finally, in \cref{sec:GCPG} we study the global behavior of the dynamics in potential games.